Gwinyai/wavy-app-landing-page/README.md

 Download the code and find steps to edit this template in src/config.
 Each file controls an aspect of the template and includes instructions.

+## Created By

+This theme was created by [Gwinyai](https://gwinyai.com).

-## Need More Customization?
+## Need Help and Customization?

-If you would like further customization or help with your app landing page, hire me on [Fiverr](https://www.fiverr.com/gwinyai1312/create-an-app-landing-page-for-your-ios-or-android-app)
+If you would like help with things like deployment or customization, hire me on [Fiverr](https://www.fiverr.com/gwinyai1312/create-an-app-landing-page-for-your-ios-or-android-app)